Reducing Customer Efforts Is The Key to Loyal Customers

---By Shrishti Giri--
+--By Shrishti Giri–

 Ease drives loyalty

-Measuring customer effort is one phenomenal way to understand what the customers go through when dealing with any service or purchase.
-Take the example of Amazon, to reduce their customers' efforts, the Amazon app provides a beautiful feature wherein if the customer is facing any issue while purchasing or setting up the account, they just have to click on the option 'Phone’ and they will immediately receive a call from the support center.
-Here the customers do not have to wait for the representative but it’s the support that reaches out to them on just a single click!
+Measuring customer effort is one phenomenal way to understand what customers go through when dealing with any service or purchase.
+Take the example of Amazon, to reduce their customers' efforts, the Amazon app provides a beautiful feature wherein if the customer is facing any issue while purchasing or setting up the account, they just have to click on the option 'Phone', and they will immediately receive a call from the support centre.
+Here the customers do not have to wait for the representative, but the support reaches out to them with just a single click!

-Calling can be easy and more time saving if the customers are directly routed to the right person instead of
+time-saving if the customers are directly routed to the right person instead of

 Anticipate and be proactive